VAID: Indexing View Designs in Visual Analytics System: VAID

-During the annotation, we followed the idea of obedience.
-Specifically, we annotate the visualization with the original Vega-Lite specification as much as possible.
-Compared to the original Vega-Lite specification, we extensively expand the properties of composition, marks, encoding types, and data types based on the VA designs we collected.
-It is noted that the Vega-Lite specification also provides powerful operators for data transformations, such as filtering.
+During the annotation, we followed the idea of consistency.
+In detail, we annotated the view while striving to preserve the original Vega-Lite structure as much as possible.
+Compared to the original Vega-Lite structure, we extensively expand the properties of composition, marks, encoding types, and data types based on the VA designs we collected.
+It is noted that the Vega-Lite structure also provides powerful operators for data transformations, such as filtering.
 However, in VA research, many techniques involve complex data processing methods, such as dimensional reduction, and the classification and identification of these methods are challenging.
-In this work, we currently focus on visualization designs and only use part of the Vega-Lite specification to characterize visual encodings (e.g., excluding style-related parameters) that help for better visualization indexing and understanding.
+In this work, we currently focus on view designs and only use part of the Vega-Lite structure to characterize visual encodings (e.g., excluding style-related parameters) that help for better view indexing and understanding.

 Moreover, we followed the idea of minimization, i.e., choosing the one with the least number of duplications, to address the problem when there are multiple solutions to a visualization.
-For example, the component in \autoref{fig:spec_example}-B2 can also be regarded as a layered visualization with a density plot, a graph, and a facet visualization whose elements are pie charts from the perspective of implementation.
-The node positions of the graph and the positions of the pies both repeatedly encode the row attribute and column attribute.
+For example, the component in Fig.~\ref{fig:spec_example}(B2) can be regarded as ``a layered visualization with a density plot and a graph'' and ``a facet visualization whose elements are pie charts'' from the perspective of implementation.
+The positions of the graph nodes and pies both repeatedly encode the row and column attributes.
 Referring to the original descriptions~\cite{fu2017mooc}, the pies without links would fade out, indicating a one-to-one mapping of the graph nodes and pies.
-Therefore, it would be more appropriate to consider the visualization as a layered visualization composited by a density plot and a nested graph visualization (pie charts embedded into the nodes).
+Therefore, it would be more appropriate to consider the visualization as a layered one composited by a density plot and a nested graph visualization (pie charts embedded into the nodes).
 For another example, a faceted visualization can be considered as a concatenation of a list of similar visual components.
-If we represent the chart with ``concat'', we have to duplicate the specifications of similar visual components multiple times.
-Instead, it is much neater and more accurate by using ``facet'' to represent it in the context of data visualization.
+Representing the chart with ``concat'' has to duplicate the structures of similar visual components multiple times.
+Instead, it is much neater and more accurate to use ``facet'' to represent it in the context of data visualization.